safespring/cloud-BaaS/Performance-Options.md

 Another way to minimize the amount of data you have to send is using deduplication, where you match outgoing datablock checksums with lists of previously sent datablocks.
-When done serverside, it will match against other machines in your own domain, so backing up lots of machines using the same operating system will reduce the amount of used space since the remote end will only store each such file once.
+When done server-side, it will match against other machines in your own domain, so backing up lots of machines using the same operating system will reduce the amount of used space since the remote end will only store each such file once.